MobilityData/gbfs/gbfs.md

 stations              | Yes       | Array that contains one object per station in the system as defined below
 \- station_id          | Yes       | Unique identifier of a station (see station_information.json)
 \- num_bikes_available | Yes       | Number of bikes available for rental
+\- num_bikes_available_types | Yes | Array that contains one entry per bike type as defined below (more types can be added)
+\-- mechanical 		   | Optional | Count of this type of bike at the station
+\-- ebike 			   | Optional | Count of this type of bike at the station
 \- num_bikes_disabled  | Optional  | Number of disabled bikes at the station.
 Vendors who do not want to publicize the number of disabled bikes or docks in their system can opt to omit station capacity (in station_information), num_bikes_disabled and num_docks_disabled.
 If station capacity is published then broken docks/bikes can be inferred (though not specifically whether the decreased capacity is a broken bike or dock)
 \- num_docks_available | Yes       | Number of docks accepting bike returns
 \- num_docks_disabled  | Optional  | Number of empty but disabled dock points at the station.
 This value remains as part of the spec as it is possibly useful during development